equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 described in Chapter 6 (Construction work), spoil reuse and disposal would be prioritised in accordance with the following hierarchy:

-x

-Within the project for earthworks fill
+* Within the project for earthworks fill

-x

-Environmental works/community works
+* Environmental works/community works

-x

-Development works/land restoration.
+* Development works/land restoration.

 As the project comprises predominantly a road tunnel, there are limited opportunities for use of spoil within the project for earthworks fill.
 On this basis, Chapter 6 identifies the currently proposed